2025 Tour de France: Teams

 Twenty-three teams took part in the race.
 All 18 UCI WorldTeams were automatically invited.
 They were joined by five UCI ProTeams: the two highest ranked UCI ProTeams in 2024 (Lotto and Israel–Premier Tech), along with three teams (Team TotalEnergies, Tudor Pro Cycling Team and Uno-X Mobility) selected by Amaury Sport Organisation (ASO), the organisers of the Tour.

 Union Cycliste Internationale (UCI) rules allow 22 teams to enter a Grand Tour – 18 UCI WorldTeams, the two highest ranked UCI ProTeams from the previous season and two teams invited by the organisers.
 Grand Tour race organisers ASO and RCS Sport asked the UCI to allow an additional wildcard team to be invited to Grand Tour events, after lobbying from smaller teams competing for the wildcard slots.
 Larger teams were reported to not support the request, with Visma–Lease a Bike noting that an additional team would decrease safety.
 In March 2025, the UCI announced that 23 teams would be permitted in 2025, allowing an additional ProTeam to be invited.
 ASO subsequently announced the teams on 31 March 2025.
-A total of 184 riders from 27 nationalities started the race, with the France having the largest contingent (38 riders).
+A total of 184 riders from 27 nationalities started the race, with France having the largest contingent (38 riders).